hashicorp/terraform-provider-tfe/website/docs/d/org_max_token_ttl_policy.html.markdown

 Use this data source to retrieve information about an organization's maximum time-to-live (TTL) policy for API tokens.
 This policy defines the maximum lifespan for organization, team, audit trail, and user tokens.

-This data source requires Terraform Enterprise version 2.0.1 or higher.
+~> **NOTE:** This data source requires using the provider with HCP Terraform or an instance of Terraform Enterprise at least as recent as v2.0.1.

 ## Example Usage